Quick Spacers provide an interface for you to visually drag and set and padding and margins for an element from its edges.

 Once you install the addon, the Quick Spacers are automatically activated and loaded in the Elementor editor.

-- Clearing all spacing at once: Hold the ‘Ctrl/Cmd‘ key while dragging the spacer.
+- Unset all side spacing: Hold the ‘Cmd/Ctrl‘ key while dragging the spacer.
+This will unset the spacing for all sides.

-Hold the respective keyboard keys until you lift the mouse drag, otherwise the changes will not be applied.
+Hold these respective keyboard keys until you lift the mouse drag, otherwise the changes will revert back.

 Responsive Mode Spacing Adjustment